What is Irish Boxty? Traditional Irish potato cakes

 Irish boxty and potato cake names include slims, Irish fadge, potato cake, Irish potato pancakes, potato farls, and tattie scones in Scotland, and Boxty (bacstaí in Gaelic) poundy or poundies.
 Some people even call them Irish potato Latkes.

-In our family, we always called them potato pancakes and it was a huge treat for Christmas breakfast served with eggs, bacon, sausage, beans and fried bread.
+In our family, we always called them potato pancakes and it was a huge treat for Christmas breakfast served with eggs, bacon, sausage, bean, tomatoes, mushrooms and fried bread.
 Never mind the carb count just dig in – this is also known as a Full Irish breakfast.

 Potato pancakes, draniki, deruny, potato latkes, latkas, irish cakes, raggmunk or boxties on wood plate.
 Fried grated vegetable pancakes or potato fritter with onion on rustic background